ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 src/black/trans.py:187: KeyError: "'CustomSplitMapMixin' has no attribute '_Key'"
 ```

-This issue was just due to missing `ClassVar` declarations for attributes that were
+This issue was just due to missing `ClassVar` declarations for attributes that are
 functionally class-only attributes.
 The fix was pretty easy :)

 ```diff